This post last updated on October 9th, 2023

 Being thankful is a big focus at least once a year.
-Thanksgiving is more than just overcooked turkeys and cranberry sauce.
-Now There’s pumpkin pie, stuffing, and football too.
-Ok, there’s more than that to the holiday!
+Thanksgiving is more than just perfectly (or overcooked) turkeys and cranberry sauce.
+There’s pumpkin pie, stuffing, and football too.
+Ok, I admit, there’s more to the holiday than that!

 George Washington’s Thanksgiving Proclamation